 The world is full of creeps, assholes, and sociopaths, and our literary bubble is no exception.
 Anyone who acts abusively (harassment, bigotry, invective, intimidation, unwanted physical contact) will get one warning, if it's plausibly unintentional.
 If it keeps up, or is blatantly egregious the first time, they'll be booted from the class with no refund.
 The instructor is the sole and final arbiter in this and is extremely petty.

 All workshop manuscripts, feedback, and discussion are strictly confidential, and you will not share them with anyone outside the class, in any form.
 If you copy, share, or distribute other students' writing, you might just get asked to leave with no refund.
+No subtweeting either.

 Workshop manuscripts should be 12-point, Times New Roman font, double-spaced, page-numbered, and 25 pages max—no margin monkeyshines.
 Microsoft Word preferred, PDF and Google Docs acceptable.
 Excerpts of longer pieces are fine, just indicate it at the beginning, and provide any necessary context / setup.

 When and What to workshop